 Create and fetch todo performance test results

-These results show that our test actually broke the limits of the free Heroku dynos for our application.
+These results show that your test actually broke the limits of the free Heroku dynos for your application.
 Although there were successful requests, not all of them returned responses in a timely manner.
 That then led to the failure of some requests.
-Using only 3 constant virtual users and executing tests for 30 seconds, there were 56 complete iterations.
-Out of those 56, 95.97% of checks were successful.
+Using only 3 constant virtual users and executing tests for 30 seconds, there were 149 complete iterations.
+Out of those 149, 95.56% of checks were successful.

-The failed checks were related to the response of fetching the todoID of our created Todo items.
-This could be the first indicator of a bottleneck in our API or our system.
-Finally, we can verify that our http_reqs total 168, which is the total of the requests from the creation of the todo items, fetching of the todo items data, and verifying the uptime of the Heroku server:
+The failed checks were related to the response of fetching the todoID of the created Todo items.
+This could be the first indicator of a bottleneck in the API or the system.
+You can verify that the http_reqs total is 447, the total of the requests from the creation of the todo items, fetching of the todo items data, and verifying the uptime of the Heroku server:

 From these test runs, it is clear that performance tests metrics are not standard across the board for all systems and applications.
 These numbers may vary depending on the machine configuration, nature of the application, and even dependent systems for the applications under test.
 The goal is to ensure that bottlenecks are identified and fixed.
 You need to understand the type of load your system can handle so that you can plan for the future, including usage spikes and above-average demand for resources.

-In the previous step, we were able to execute our performance tests for the application hosted on a Heroku free plan and analyze the command line results.
+In the previous step, you were able to execute performance tests for the application hosted on a Heroku free plan and analyze the command line results.
 With k6, you can also analyze the results of performance tests using the K6 cloud dashboard.
-The dashboard is a web-based interface that allows us to view the results of our performance tests.
+The dashboard is a web-based interface that allows you to view the results of your performance tests.

 k6 cloud configuration and output

-To configure the output for the k6 dashboard, log into the k6 cloud with the account details you created earlier.
-Next, locate your access token.
+To configure the output for the k6 dashboard, log into the Grafana Cloud k6 with the account details you created earlier.
+Next, create a new project by navigating to the Testing & Synthetics tab in the sidebar.

 Next, add K6_CLOUD_TOKEN as an environment variable.
 Run this command in your terminal to set the k6 cloud token: